fabianmurariu/rustgraphblas/Readme.md

 Wrapper for `GraphBLAS.h` exposing a nicer rust API

-Exposes a set of routines over sparse matrices and sparse vectors combined with various semigroups.
+Exposes a set of routines over sparse matrices and sparse vectors combined with various semirings.
 This allows graphs to be represented as sparse matrices and various algorithms (bfs, connected components, page rank, ..) to be implemented as a set of linear algebra operations.